-My mother is co-dependent and it is ruining our entire family
+My codependent mother is ruining our entire family

 Hello Dr. Peele,

 I need some advice please.
 My mom is codependent.
 My mother and father married young (16 yr. old), and had me.
 My mother was a “mind your husband” wife, doing what he asked, and being a homemaker.
 They had nothing in common and my father was violent.
 The last time it occurred, I remember pulling on his pant leg asking him to please stop.
 He kicked my mother, who was on the floor, and told me “If you want her, you better get her now before I kill her.”
 Her eyes, nose, and ears were bleeding.
 This was the last time I had to witness this.
 Thank God.

 Fast forward.
 My mom went from man to man looking for a husband as she could never make it on her own.
 She thought that she ‘needed a man’ and has always played ignorant.
 Her words, “I was never as dumb as people thought.”
 This lead of course to bad relationships that never lasted.
 I know she had a hard life, I accept that.
 However, that meant when I was growing up that I had to wing it, without a role model or mentors.
 Unfortunately, my mother has never learned to make a decision until this day.
 She finally met a wonderful man that loved her as herself, let her be the homemaker, and they lived happily ever after for 33 years until he died about 1 ½ years ago.
 I dearly miss this man, not only because he was a good father to me, but because he took care of my mother, and never laid a hand on her.